 Serving as a Program Evaluation Panel member is a great way to give back to our community while learning about the breadth of needs and resources in Henderson County.

-Program evaluation panel members serve on a specific focus area - Education, Income, Health, or Basic Needs/Crisis Services – and review applications for funding from local nonprofits.
+Program evaluation panel members serve on a specific focus area - Education, Financial Stability, Health, or Basic Needs/Crisis Services – and review applications for funding from local nonprofits.
 Panel members are advocates for clients who receive services, agencies that provide services, and the community at large.
 In addition, members act as stewards to ensure that UWHC funds are used wisely and responsibly.
 Panel members attend 4-6 two hour meetings during February-April, and commit to about two hours of “homework” before each meeting.
 We will be recruiting volunteers for Spring 2024in Fall of 2023.
 Please reach out to Kat Carlton (email@example.com) for more information.